musteresel/musteresel.github.io/posts/2018/02/vnc-ssh-tunnel-xen-vm.md

 Some time ago I [accessed the "console" of a Xen VM over a http tunnel][xen-console-http-post], which was working but rather unpleasant due to a crippled terminal.
-Today I needed to the same again, so I set out to look for a more comfortable alternative...
+Today I needed to do the same again, so I set out to look for a more comfortable alternative...

 Thankfully, I do have SSH access to the Xen server on which my VM is